 As the debate over Question 1 builds to a conclusion next month, two key players will present their arguments in a Goldfarb Center debate at Colby College on Wednesday, November 2.
 Michael Heath of the Maine Christian Civic League, an organization pushing for the repeal of the law extending equal protection to gay and lesbian individuals, will discuss the issue with Ted O'Meara of Maine Won't Discriminate, a coalition of individuals, businesses, and religious and political organizations working to keep Maine's antidiscrimination law on the books.

-Colby College will hold its seventh annual Children's Halloween Extravaganza on Saturday, October 23, from noon to 3 p.m.
-The event is free of charge and open to all community children age 2 to 10 years old.
+Colby College will hold its eighth annual Children's Halloween Extravaganza on Sunday, October 23, from 12 noon to 3 p.m.
+The event is free of charge and open to all community children age 2 to 10.
 Activities will include trick-or-treating, haunted houses, pumpkin decorating, face painting, cookie decorating, games, Halloween crafts and more.
 Children are encouraged to come in costume.
 Holiday refreshments will be served.

 Four members of Colby's Music Department have teamed up to create a dynamic new group that will make its debut on Saturday, October 15, at 7:30 p.m. in Given Auditorium, Bixler Art and Music Center, on the Waterville campus.
 The Colby Chamber Players include pianist Cheryl Tschanz, flutist Lee Humphreys, violinist Graybert Beacham, and clarinetist Eric Thomas.
 The concert is free and the public is welcome.

 Shenandoah Shakespeare's Blackfriars Stage Company brings a professional touring troupe to Colby College's Strider Theater, Wednesday through Friday, October 12-14, to present Shakespeare's Much Ado About Nothing, Richard III, and Return to the Forbidden Planet.